sipeed/sipeed_wiki/docs/hardware/zh/tang/Tang-Nano-9K/examples/lushaylabs/1_installation_getting_started/installation_getting_started.md

 ### Place and Route

 Once you have a list of connections and FPGA primitives from the synthesis stage the next step - like the name suggests - is to map each of the primitives to their physical counterpart.
-Like to map each of the generated look up tables to one of &nbsp;the physical 8640 internal luts.
+Like to map each of the generated look up tables to one of the physical 8640 internal luts.

 This step must take into account all the routing requirements when selecting where to place each component, the output of this stage is similar to the output of the synthesis stage, except each of the components are physically mapped.